fcole90/fah-snap/README.md

+### Unmaintained
 Hi!
-Unfortunately this snap is now unmaintained.
+Unfortunately this snap is now **unmaintained**.

 Please, refer to the original app download page on the Folding@Home website: https://foldingathome.org/start-folding/

+---

 <!-- 20250312-02 -->
 *Snap package of Folding@Home*